**Make sure to see the video at the end of this article for over 150 Christmas tablescape decorating images.

 The bottom layer of your Christmas tablescape is your dining table linens.

-Tablecloth: Select a tablecloth in your chosen color scheme or you might want to use a neutral one to serve as a backdrop for other decorations.
+Tablecloth: Select a tablecloth in your chosen color scheme or you might want to use a neutral tablecloth to serve as a backdrop for other decorations.
 A designer tip is to use a longer tablecloth underneath a smaller tablecloth to add in extra pattern, texture, and color (which is especially popular on round tables).
+Click here to learn about the correct size tablecloth.

 Table Runner: A table runner can add depth and texture to your tablescape.
-Since it is smaller than a tablecloth, you can go more bold with the color and/or pattern
+Since it is smaller than a tablecloth, you can go more bold with the color and/or pattern.
+You can even layer a wide table runner under a thinner table runner.
+Click here to learn about the correct size table runner.

 Invest in high-quality tableware for your Christmas tablescape.
-Your choice of plates, flatware, and serving dishes should complement the theme and colors you've selected.
+Your choice of plates, flatware, glassware, napkins, and serving dishes should complement the theme and colors you selected.

 Consider these tips:

-Chargers: Chargers are not required, but protect your table from heat on your plates while they create an extra bit of flair for a Christmas table.
-You might want to use bamboo chargers to add texture to your sterile white plates or add metallic chargers to add a little extra sparkle.
+Chargers: Chargers are not required, but protect your table from heated plates while they create an extra bit of flair for a Christmas table.
+You might want to use woven wood chargers to add texture to your sterile white plates or use metallic chargers to add a little extra sparkle.

-Dinner Plates: Opt for classic white plates for versatility, or choose patterned ones in your color scheme for added flair.
+Dinner Plates: You can use classic white dinner plates for versatility, or choose patterned ones in your color scheme for added flair.
 A designer tip is to not be afraid to mix and match dishes from different patterns.
-You can give each person a full set of a certain dinnerware, but each set be different.
-A more popular option is to give each person the exact same table setting, but the dinner plate is different pattern from the salad plate which is a different pattern than the bowl.
-Mixing and matching dishes creates a unique and memorable table setting that shows that the host or hostess put a little extra thought into the Christmas tablescape.
+You can give each person the exact same table setting, but the dinner plate is a different pattern from the salad plate which is a different pattern than the charger plate.
+Mixing and matching dishes creates a unique and memorable one-of-a-kind table setting.

-Serving Dishes: Your serving dishes should complement your dinner plates or your color scheme.
-Try to have all of your serving dishes complement each other, but they don't have to match your dinner plates.
+Serving Dishes: Your serving dishes should complement your dinner plates and your color scheme, however they do not have to match.

-Your dining table centerpiece is the focal point of your Christmas tablescape, so make sure to spend time ensuring that it is special.
+Your dining table centerpiece is the focal point of your Christmas tablescape, so spend time ensuring that it is special.

-Use elements of different heights to interest, however make sure that it is not too tall so guests across the table can see each other.
+Use elements of different heights for interest, however make sure that your centerpiece is not too tall so guests can easily see each other across the table.
+Typically, don't make your centerpiece taller than 12 inches, however a few thinner elements, such as taper candles, can exceed beyond that.

 Here are some centerpiece ideas for your Christmas tablescape:

-Traditional Floral Arrangements: You can arrange fresh flowers in a vase or use smaller plants, such as like poinsettias, Christmas cactus, and holly.
-Research the flowers you want to use and their longevity once cut so you can purchase them ahead of time and ensure that they still look fresh.
+Traditional Floral Arrangements: You can arrange fresh flowers and greenery in a vase or lay them along the table like a table runner using a wet floral foam #ad.
+Research the flowers that you want to use and their longevity once cut so you can purchase them ahead of time and ensure that they will look fresh.
+You can use faux floral stems, however they should be the highest quality that you can afford since your guests will be staring at them all evening.

-Candles: You can group candles of various heights and sizes using candles and candle holders in your chosen color scheme.
-If using identical candle holders, you can use different colors of candles, however use identical candles if using different candle holders for a cohesive look.
+Candles: You can use a grouping of candles of various heights and sizes in your chosen color scheme.
 Odd numbers of items typically look best, so use groupings of 3, 5, 7, or 9 similar candles.
-Only use unscented candles so the fragrance does not interfere with the food aroma.
+When using candles, you might want to dim your overhead lights for added drama.
+Make sure to only use unscented candles so the fragrance does not interfere with the food aroma.

-Place Cards: Create place cards with your guests' names, but make sure that the place card is in your color scheme.
+Place Cards: You can create place cards with your guests' names, but make sure that the place card is in your color scheme.
+Spend extra time considering the seating arrangement to encourage conversation and reduce drama.
 A designer tip is to add the dinner menu to the bottom of the place card so your guest knows what to expect from Christmas dinner.

-Custom Napkin Rings: Use napkin rings that complement your theme and add a personal touch, like a small ornament with each guest's name.
+Custom Napkin Rings: You can use napkin rings that complement your theme and add a personal touch, like a small ornament with each guest's name tied to the napkin with a pretty ribbon.
 The ornament can be a gift for your guest at the end of the night.

 Before you create your Christmas tablescape, keep these practical tips in mind:

 Guest Comfort: Ensure that there is enough space for your guests to comfortably sit at your dining table.
-Do any of your guests have to sit at the crack of the table where their plate might wobble from side to side or have their legs straddling the table leg?
+Make sure that none of your guests have to sit at the joint of the table where the leaf attaches because their plate might wobble from side to side.
+You also don't want anyone to have to straddle a table leg.

-Child-Friendly Decor: If children are part of your Christmas celebration, avoid using items that are overly precious that are within their reach or burning candles that might injure them.
-Consider making a table just for the children that will be more fun and safe.
+Child-Friendly Decor: If children are part of your Christmas celebration, avoid using overly precious items that are within their reach.
+You also should be cautious of burning candles that might injure them.
+Consider making a table just for the children that will be more fun and safe, however make sure that you put even more effort into decorating that table to be fun so the kids don't feel like they are an after thought.

 Easy Access: Keep dishes and condiments within easy reach for a convenient dining experience.
 You might want to set up a serving table in your dining room for easy access.